 It is normally best to conduct the interview face to face or via Zoom or Teams.
 Try and schedule the meeting with someone who isn’t the employee’s direct line manager, this will encourage more open feedback.

-Why are exit interviews important to the business?
+Why is completing exit interviews important to the business?

 Make sure and ask the obvious question, why are they leaving?
 But also look for information on what the company are doing well and where improvements could be made.